 The Tetley, Hunslet Road, Leeds, LS10 1JQ – Visit Now

-We return to The Tetley, to celebrate the superb architecture of this most unusual of buildings.
+We return to The Tetley in Leeds, to celebrate the superb architecture of this most unusual of buildings.

 Alone amidst a pan-flat landscape, The Tetley stands resolute in its art deco splendour.
 Whilst the rest of the former brewery has been flattened to make way for an expanse of car parking spaces, the former headquarters, built in 1931, have been spared from this end.
 Carlsberg bought out Tetley in 1998, then shut down operations at the brewery in 2011, leaving the future of the building hanging in the balance.
 Concerns grew after English Heritage refused to recognise its historic merit – but then the Danish brewery stepped back in as the unlikely hero.
 In an unexpected collaboration, Carlsberg and Project Space Leeds guaranteed that The Tetley would have a future.